airbytehq/airbyte/docs/integrations/sources/zendesk-chat-migrations.md

-# Zendesk chat Migration Guide
+# Zendesk Chat Migration Guide

 ## Upgrading to 1.0.0
 This version introduces breaking changes for the STATE since the code-base changed from CDK Python to CDK Low-code.